-These Mini Pecan Pies are like individual, perfectly portioned deep-dish pecan pies!
-Made with store-bought pie crust and brimming with sweet and sticky, ooey-gooey, crunchy pecan filling.
+These Mini Pecan Pies are individual, perfectly portioned deep-dish pecan pies!
+Made with store-bought pie crust and brimming with a sweet, sticky, ooey-gooey, crunchy pecan filling.

 Let me be real with you.
 I’m usually not a huge pie fan.
 However, these mini pecan pies might just be a game-changer for me.
 It may be because mini desserts are better than full-sized desserts but I feel like it has more to do with the perfect filling to pie crust ratio.
 These are like little deep dish bites of joy!